-Architec 400® is the original tried and true, extra heavy duty knitted shade cloth for large commercial projects with market leading UV protection.
+Architec 400 is industry renowned, extra heavy duty knitted shade cloth for large commercial projects with market leading UV protection.

 Suitability for end use is determined by end user.

-Please note: The actual onscreen colour may not match actual material colour exactly.
+Please note: The colour may not match actual material colour exactly.

 Scroll through our gallery of Architec 400® images and videos to see more applications.